7.6 Checking Work and Avoiding Unsupported Calculations

 • The best final answer matches the scenario wording and the controlling source, not outside assumptions.

-The last step in a math item is not choosing the first answer that matches your calculation.
-The last step is checking whether the calculation answered the actual question.
-Corrections scenarios use ordinary numbers, but they place those numbers inside rules, schedules, rosters, and movement facts.
-A small category error can produce a confident wrong answer.
+The last step in a math item is not choosing the first answer that matches your calculation — it is confirming that the calculation answered the actual question.
+Corrections scenarios use ordinary numbers, but they place those numbers inside rules, schedules, rosters, and movement facts, so a small category error can produce a confident wrong answer.

 • Label check: Does each number mean assigned, present, absent, completed, delayed, or total?